 Different viewers naturally work with different internal graphic presentations.
-OCCViewer, for example, uses AIS_InteractiveObject class for presentation of an object in the graphic scene, VTKViewer uses vtkActor for the same purpose.
+OCCViewer, for example, uses AIS_InteractiveObject class for presentation of an object in the graphic scene; VTKViewer uses vtkActor for the same purpose.
 The goal of SALOME platform is to support a unified way of working with presentation objects of different types.
 This is done using an abstraction layer declared in Prs package of GUI module.
 This package contains only 2 files (SALOME_Prs.h/cxx), they contain declaration and implementation of several classes described in the table below:

 SALOME_Prs SALOME_Prs is an abstraction of an object presentation.
 Generalization of what to display (the object).
 It is a pure interface that represents "something" that can be displayed in SALOME_View (another abstraction).
 SALOME_OCCPrs, SALOME_VTKPrs, SALOME_Prs2d Direct successors of SALOME_Prs.
 The implementation of these classes is very simple, they delegate the call to SALOME_View.
-For example: v) const { if (v) v->Display(this); } SALOME_View SALOME_View is an abstraction of how to display (type of viewer).
+For example: void SALOME_OCCPrs::DisplayIn(SALOME_View v) const { if (v) v->Display(this); }

+SALOME_View SALOME_View is an abstraction of how to display (type of viewer).
 SALOME_View interface (it is more an interface as the base implementation leaves the methods empty) is inherited by View Models of the visualization packages (SOCC_ViewModel, SVTK_ViewModel, etc.).
 These view models know how to display SALOME_Prs of a certain type.
 Naturally, SVTK_ViewModel redefines only 1 virtual Display() method of SALOME_View interface - the one that takes a SALOME_VTKPrs as a parameter.
 It will know exactly how to treat SALOME_VTKPrs object, how to get the internal displayable object from it (vtkActor) and display it in the active VTK view window.
 SALOME_Displayer SALOME_Displayer interface plays a role of a display manager.
-It is used by application (LightApp_Application or SalomeApp_Application), GUI module of a component (LightApp_Module or SalomeApp_Module) when it needs to display or erase the objects.
-Displayer is the only class that usually needs to be redefined by a component in order to display its objects.
+It is used by application (LightApp_Application or SalomeApp_Application), GUI module of a component (LightApp_Module or SalomeApp_Module) when it needs to display or erase the objects. component in order to display its objects.
 Custom Displayer class must be derived from LightApp_Displayer.
-Usually there is only one virtual method of LightApp_Displayer to be redefined in a custom Displayer class for displaying of an object in all types of viewers: Virtual SALOME_Prs buildPresentation( const QString& entry, SALOME_View = 0);
+Usually there is only one virtual method of LightApp_Displayer to be redefined in a custom Displayer class for displaying of an object in all types of viewers: { virtual SALOME_Prs buildPresentation(const